1.05.020 Review or Appeal of Action.

 C. Type of Review.
 In conjunction with the petitioner, the Office of the Property Rights Ombudsman may decide what type of review shall be appropriate.
 The type of review may include:

 2. Advisory Opinion.
-According to UCA 13-43-205, if requested by the private property owner or Land Use Authority Board, and if otherwise appropriate, the Office of the Property Rights Ombudsman shall prepare an advisory opinion associated with the proposed governmental action involving a Constitutional Taking.
+According to UCA 13-43-205, if requested by the private property owner or Development Review Committee, and if otherwise appropriate, the Office of the Property Rights Ombudsman shall prepare an advisory opinion associated with the proposed governmental action involving a Constitutional Taking.
 UCA13-43-206 prescribes the process that the Office of the Property Rights Ombudsman shall follow in preparing an advisory opinion.

 D. Standard of Review.
 The Office of the Property Rights Ombudsman shall review the facts and information presented by the parties and determines if the proposed governmental action by the Land Use Authority constitutes an Unconstitutional Taking.
 The Office of the Property Rights Ombudsman shall review the facts in light of the applicable State and Federal constitutional law and case law.